Broken-FEEC discretizations and Hodge Laplace problems: Application to polynomial finite elements

 \subsection{Numerical results}

-In this section we assess the accuracy and robustness of the above discretization for the Hodge-Laplacian operator corresponding to the vector-valued case in 2D, i.e. $L^1 = d^0 d^*_1 + d^*_2 d^1 = - \bgrad \Div + \bcurl \curl$.
-Working with $\Omega = [0,2\pi]^2$ and adopting the boundary conditions from \eqref{derham_2D}--\eqref{derham_dual}, we find that the domain space \eqref{DL} is
+In this section we assess the accuracy and robustness of the above discretization for the Hodge Laplacian operator corresponding to the vector-valued case in 2D, i.e. $L^1 = d^0 d^*_1 + d^*_2 d^1 = - \bgrad \Div + \bcurl \curl$.
+Working with $\Omega = ]0,2\pi[^2$ and adopting the boundary conditions from \eqref{derham_2D}--\eqref{derham_dual}, we find that the domain space \eqref{DL} is

 We first consider a Helmholtz-like source problem